nbrown02/Capacity-Planning-Feature-Monte-Carlo/README.md

 # Capacity Planning & Feature Monte Carlo for Azure DevOps and Jira (Cloud)

 ### What is this report?
-This will detail the ‘rightsize’ for your Features, the number of these Features you have capacity for in a given time period and the likely completion date of Features in your backlog right now based on the number of child items and a forecasted target date.
+This will the likely completion date of Features in your backlog right now based on the number of child items and a forecasted target date, detail the ‘rightsize’ for your Features as well as the number of these Features you have capacity for in a given time period .
 Please note, when I say Features, I mean the backlog hierarchy level above User Story/Product Backlog Item.
-You may call this something different in your context (e.g. Epic), but for simplicity I am using the term "Feature".
+The respective templates use the appropriate terminology (e.g. Jira uses Epic, ADO uses Feature).

 ### Why would you use it?
+- Use it to improve your confidence around delivery dates for Features/Epics, as well as modelling 'what if' scenarios.
-To better understand how ‘big’ (in terms of child items) your Features/Epics are, as well as how many Features you have capacity for in a given time period (e.g. a quarter).
-In addition to this, you can use it to improve your confidence around delivery dates for Features/Epics.
+- Better understand how ‘big’ (in terms of child items) your Features/Epics are
+- Understand how many Features/Epics you have capacity for in a given time period (e.g. a quarter/quarterly planning)

 ### When would you use it?
+- You can use the Epic/Feature Monte Carlo as often as you need to (at a minimum I'd say weekly) to understand forecasted delivery dates vs. expectations
-You can use the rightsizing page on a frequent basis (e.g. weekly) for monitoring Feature/Epic size.
-Capacity Planning could be used in the build-up to quarterly planning (or similar type of event if you have it) to understand team capacity and the Feature Monte Carlo can be used weekly to track progress of Features.
+- You can use the rightsizing page on a frequent basis (e.g. weekly) for monitoring Feature/Epic size.
+- Capacity Planning could be used in the build-up to quarterly planning (or similar type of event if you have it) to understand team capacity

 ### Prerequisites
 * Your team needs to have the following practices in place: